Skip to content

 • MATRIX-BASED VISUALIZATION

 Another relevant technique is matrix-based visualization, where the graph is represented as a matrix, with rows and columns representing entities and intersections indicating relationships between them.
-They are well-suited for tabular or hierarchical data and intended for audiences with varying technical backgrounds (technical or non-technical, e.g. business analysts or executives).
+These techniques are well-suited for tabular or hierarchical data and intended for audiences with varying technical backgrounds (technical or non-technical, e.g., business analysts or executives).
 They provide insights into the relationships, strengths, and patterns within the graph.

 Matrix-based visualization Source: Lucidworks